 Intrinsically Safe IoT Products for Oil and Gas Industry

 Individuals and businesses have been using security cameras for decades.
 In gas and oil facilities, intrinsically safe CCTV cameras are invaluable.
-While many sites are located in remote, inaccessible places, and open sea, they are targets for trespassing, vandalism, theft, and even terrorist attacks.
+While many sites are located in remotely inaccessible places and open seas, they are still targets for trespassing, vandalism, theft, and even terrorist attacks.
 Also, they are flammable, toxic, and corrosive environments.
-Therefore, the facilities require adequate security to ensure the safety of personnel, expensive infrastructure, and production processes that CCTV cameras can offer.
+Therefore, CCTV cameras can provide adequate security to ensure the safety of personnel, expensive infrastructure, and production processes that facilities require.

-CCTV cameras allow facilities to monitor their critical points of business from entrances to refineries, and wells.
+CCTV cameras allow facilities to monitor their critical points of business from entrances, refineries, and wells.
 They act as a virtual pair of eyes for their facilities as well as deter theft.
-Also, CCTV cameras intercept risks, suspicious activities, and accidents promptly.
+Moreover, CCTV cameras intercept risks, suspicious activities, and accidents promptly.

-Importantly, these cameras monitor delicate production operations that take place in environments filled with toxic fumes and high temperatures- unideal for humans.
-Cameras in and around potentially hazardous areas are more important than ever.
+These cameras monitor delicate production operations held in environments filled with toxic fumes and high temperatures that are unideal for humans.
+Thus, cameras in and around potentially hazardous areas are more important than ever.
 Explosion-proof cameras can avert an explosion, keeping your facility and workers safe while offering all of its security benefits.

 Nowadays, sensors are everywhere – in homes, hospitals, shopping malls, and workplaces.
 They are a vital part of IoT, and almost all IoT technologies use sensors.
 In a nutshell, sensors identify and respond to changes in an environment.
-Gas and oil facilities can use sensors for different purposes including;
+Gas and oil facilities can use sensors for different purposes, including the below.

 - Access data on different variables – be it humidity, motion, or temperature.
-The data can be shared with other connected devices to elicit different actions.
+Connected devices can share data to elicit various actions.

-- Inspect the condition of pumps, filters, wellheads, and other pipeline ele Also, they assess the performance of above-ground pumps.
+- Inspect the condition of pumps, filters, wellheads, and other pipeline elements.
+Also, they assess the performance of above-ground pumps.

 - Monitor inventory levels.

 - Track tanker fleets in real-time.
-Sensors can track the location of tankers as well as their state to increase the efficiency and security of transporting oil and gas products.
+Sensors can track the location of tankers and their state to increase the efficiency and security of transporting oil and gas products.

 - Sensors can assist in supply chain management.
 They can alert refineries about the products that are in the delivery process.
 Similarly, sensors can notify distributors when their clients’ oil and gas are running out.

 - Sensors can help identify potential problems before they escalate.
-Consequently, facilities can carry out predictive maintenance and avoid more significant problems in the future.
+Then, facilities can carry out predictive maintenance and avoid more significant problems in the future.

 - Gas sensors can be used to detect hazardous gases in facilities.

-- They can offer data that can be analyzed into trends to enable evidence-based decision-making.
-Sensors can collect terabytes of data from production sites that can provide valuable insights.
+- Sensors can offer data to be analyzed into trends to enable evidence-based decision-making.
+Additionally, sensors can collect terabytes of data from production sites that can provide valuable insights.

 Radio Frequency Identification (RFID) devices are tagged in objects to aid in automated identification.
-They are widely used in industries like automation, manufacturing, medical science, and telecommunications often use these devices.
+Industries like automation, manufacturing, medical science, and telecommunications often use these devices.
 In other words, RFID devices have transformed the oil and gas industry.
-They have positive outcomes for improving operational efficiency, increasing productivity, and enhancing the safety of workers and equipment.
+They have produced positive outcomes for improving operational efficiency, increasing productivity, and enhancing the safety of workers and equipment.

 How do gas and oil industries use RFID?
 Here’s how.

-- Production of crude oil and gas: RFID readers are attached to drilling pipes to measure the depth of oil and determine pipe health.
+- In the production of crude oil and gas, RFID readers are attached to drilling pipes to measure the depth of oil and determine pipe health.
 Also, they offer data related to underground temperature, mud composition, flow rate velocity, and stress.

-- Maintenance of equipment and units: RFID tags are used to ensure that equipment like pipelines are working optimally.
+- In the maintenance of equipment and units, RFID tags ensure that equipment like pipelines are working optimally.
 They detect leaking pipes and other damaged equipment that could result in loss of oil and endanger marine life.

-- Ensuring the safety and security of workers: RFID tags combined with GPS technology help to trace and rescue workers in the event of an accident.
+- To ensure the safety and security of workers, RFID tags combined with GPS technology help trace and rescue workers in the event of an accident.
 Also, they are used to detect unauthorized people in a facility and determine the number of people entering a facility.

-- Simplify the administration process: RFID badges allow gas and oil companies to track daily employee attendance, timing, and activity logs.
+- To simplify the administration process.
+RFID badges allow gas and oil companies to track daily employee attendance, timing, and activity logs.